 The Order of Emerging Psychotherapists is a reduced-cost support group for psychotherapists, from those seeing their first clients in graduate school, to those experiencing career transition or isolation, to those considering or adjusting to retirement.

 Members explore and process personal, interpersonal, and professional challenges (and triumphs!) along the way to becoming a self-loving, self-aware, and self-assured psychotherapist (and person!), in an environment where being messy, flawed, and authentic is allowed (and encouraged!).

 The Order of Emerging Psychotherapists is ideal for professionals and students who are dedicated to improving their psychotherapy practice through personal reflection, growth, and insight, as well as those who need more support just to get by.

-This is NOT a consultation, supervision, or training group.
+This is NOT a consultation, supervision, training, or business coaching group.

 This group is for embracing imperfection, NOT for measuring up.

 If you are interested in joining this group, fill out the form below or text/call 512-806-0137 to schedule a free, 60-minute pre-group consultation.
 Scheduling a pre-group consultation is not a commitment to join the group.